tellor-io/telliot-core/docs/getting-started.md

 ### Main Configuration File

-The main configuration file allows you to choose which network Telliot will interact with.
+The main configuration file allows you to choose the default network Telliot will interact with.
 By default, Telliot is configured to run on Rinkeby testnet, as shown in the example below.
 Edit the `~/telliot/main.yaml` config file for the desired configuration.